 Your new hobby will become a comfortable, fun activity that may save your life one day.
 You can also focus on certain areas of prepping, particularly if there is something you’re good at.
 The best thing about prepping is that no money is really wasted with this hobby.
 Everything you buy has a purpose.
 You won’t buy something that’s just a waste of time and money.
 What you will buy has a purpose that will help you live more comfortably and survive.

 Prepping will also help you learn survival knowledge that can be used by you and your entire family.
 For instance, food preparation, cooking and storage skills will give you a huge advantage over those who are unaware of the possibilities out there that are waiting to occur.
-Well-stocked food storage means you have enough supply of food in case something unexpected happens.
+Well-stocked food storage means you have enough supply of food in case something unexpected happens (make sure you have a cooler to keep that well prepped food in!
+You can pick one up over at Gear Hungry).
 While this doesn’t mean a huge disaster or a personal problem such as losing your budget for the month, at least you have stored supplies that will help you until you get back the amount that was lost.

 Everyone can also benefit from prepping.
 Some hobbies prevent other family members to join due to various reasons such as lack of interest or health problems.
 Prepping, on the other hand, doesn’t have such limitation.
 Even your kids can participate.
 Kids love the outside and prepping will allow them to learn new skills that will be with them for life.
 You can also find survival courses that you and your kids can enroll in.
 There are holiday weekend breaks where survival enthusiasts and preppers get together in constructive settings and conduct activities that improve survival skills.